ZacharieGignac/c4x/README.md

 - The Crestron processor and the codec are communicating through base64-encoded JSON messages through the serial port COM1 (for now.
 Looking into SSH).

 ## What is currently working ?
-This is only a draft for.
+This is only a draft for now.
 There's debug everywhere.
 Serial ports and ir-serial ports appears to be fully working.

 But, I would not use this in production for now.